 So we have decided to join the conversation.
 And that decision has been a controversial one.

-Here on the Puppy Site we look at a range of different cross breeds.
+Here on the Puppy Site we look at a range of different mixed breeds.

 Some breed mixes offer qualities and benefits to rival those of many purebred dogs.